Kong/docs.konghq.com/app/about/faq.md

 ## Where can I get help?

-You can read the [official documentation](/docs) or ask any question to the community and the core mantainers on our [official chat on Gitter](https://gitter.im/Mashape/kong).
+You can read the [official documentation](/docs) or ask any question to the community and the core maintainers on our [official chat on Gitter](https://gitter.im/Mashape/kong).
 We are also on Freenode at [#kong](http://webchat.freenode.net/?channels=kong).